HDANILO/comfyui-docker-blackwell/README.md

 # ComfyUI Docker

 This is a Docker image for [ComfyUI](https://www.comfy.org/), which makes it extremely easy to run ComfyUI on Linux and Windows WSL2.
 The image also includes the [ComfyUI Manager](https://github.com/ltdrdata/ComfyUI-Managergithub ) extension.
+This version is tailored for Blackwell GPU's as most of us are struggling to make comfyui run.

 ## Getting Started